jaanga/events/sf-webgl-2014-03-13/r1/readme.md

 Any data format that is not fast, easy is likely to conflict with creating 3D maps.

 Google provides an elevation service.
-If you are a Maps For buiness user you are allowed to acquire elevatiomns for 1,000,000 total locations per day.
+If you are a Maps For business user you are allowed to acquire elevatiomns for 1,000,000 total locations per day.
 So it would only take 68,000 days to acquire our data.
 And that data would be in ASCII JSON format.

 One standard format is SDTS.
 See http://mcmcweb.er.usgs.gov/sdts/